The Mission of the Freeman Foundation and the Purpose of the Grants

 Established in 1994 by the estate of AIG cofounder Mansfield Freeman, the mission of the Freeman Foundation is "to strengthen the bonds of friendship between this country and those of the Far East; to develop a greater appreciation of [East Asian] cultures in this country and a better understanding of American institutions in and purposes on the part of the peoples of East Asia, and to stimulate an exchange of ideas in economic and cultural fields which will help create mutual understanding” between the United States and Eastern Asia.
 Freeman grantees will advance this mission by gaining real-world work experience in Eastern Asia.

-For almost 20 years, grant funding from the Freeman Foundation has played a critical role in enhancing St. Lawrence student interest in China and other Asian countries.
+For almost 20 years, grant funding from the Freeman Foundation has played a critical role in enhancing St. Lawrence students’ interest in China and other Asian countries.
 This new Freeman Foundation-SLU Internship to Maximize Potential and Achievement in China (IMPAC) Program will significantly expand opportunities for St. Lawrence students to immerse themselves in living and working in China, where they will be able to gain an authentic understanding of, and appreciation for, oriental culture and society.

 - Must be a U.S. citizen

-- Enrolled at St. Lawrence University as a degree-seeking undergraduate student in good academic standing; Applicants cannot be in their last year of school (Students who are graduating in December 2020 are eligible to apply).
-Students who are planning to transfer to another institution are not eligible to apply.
+- Must be enrolled at St. Lawrence University as a degree-seeking undergraduate student in good academic standing; applicants cannot be in their last year of school.
+Students graduating in December 2021 are eligible to apply.
+Students planning to transfer to another institution are not eligible to apply.

 - There are no Chinese language proficiency requirements to receive the grant.

-- Students who attend the IMPAC program must agree to fulfill the service projects
+- Students who attend the IMPAC program must agree to fulfill post-participation service projects, which may include activities such as public presentations about their experience with the campus community, etc.

-- Scholarship Assessment Survey: Scholarship recipients are required to fill out the internship assessment survey prior to and return from the internships.
+- Program Assessment Survey: Program interns are required to fill out the internship assessment survey prior to and return from the internships.
 The survey result will be shared with the CIIS office and the Freeman Foundation.

 - Internship Stories: Students are required to write a two page with photos about their internship experiences.